Machupuchare in the Annapurna Range of the Himalaya in central Nepal is a mountain influenced by monsoons.

 News story originally written on November 9, 2008

-Scientists have found evidence that strong storms shaped the Himalayan Mountains over millions of years.
+New research suggests that strong storms called monsoons shaped the development of the Himalayan Mountains over millions of years.

-To figure out how the monsoons have changed high in the Himalayas, scientists looked to the bottom of the ocean.
-They studied layers of sediments from the seafloor.
-The sediments were weathered from mountains, then moved in rivers before settling down on the seafloor.
+To figure out how monsoons have changed high in the Himalayas over the past 24 million years, scientists looked to the bottom of the ocean.
+They studied the chemistry of layers of sediments from the seafloor of the South China Sea.
+The sediments were weathered from mountains, and then transported in the Pearl River system in China before settling down on the seafloor.

-The seafloor sediments shows how much of the mountain rock weathered away over time.
-The scientists found that more monsoons cause more weathering of rocks.
+The chemistry of the seafloor sediments shows how much of the mountain rock weathered away over time.
+The scientists found that more monsoons lead to more weathering of rocks.

-The scientists concluded that the Asian monsoons became stronger from 23 to 10 million years ago, and then became weaker until about 4 million years ago.
-After that, monsoons became stronger again.
+The chemistry of the sediments suggests that there was an increase in East Asian monsoon intensity from 23 to 10 million years ago, then monsoons became weaker until about 4 million years ago.
+After that, monsoons became more intense again.

 Shop Windows to the Universe Science Store!